Centralisers of formal maps: Abstract

 \section{Abstract}

-We consider formal maps in any finite dimension $d$ with coefficients in an integral domain $K$ with identity.
-Those invertible under formal composition form a group $\G$.
-We consider the centraliser $C_g$ of an element $g\in\G$ which is tangent to the identity of $\G$.
-Elements of finite order always have a large centraliser.
-If $g$ has infinite order our main result is that $C_g$ is uncountable, and in fact contains an uncountable abelian subgroup.
-This holds regardless of the characteristic of $K$, but the proof is quite different in finite characteristic than in characteritic zero.
+We consider the formal maps in any finite dimension $d$ with coefficients in an integral domain $K$ with identity.
+Those invertible under formal composition form a group $\mathcal{G}$.
+We consider the centraliser $C_g$ of an element $g\in\mathcal{G}$ which has infinite order and is tangent to the identity of $\mathcal{G}$.
+If $g$ has infinite order and $K$ is a field of characteristic zero we show that $C_g$ contains an isomorphic copy of the additive group $(K,+)$.
+If $g$ has infinite order and $K$ has positive characteristic we show that $C_g$ contains an uncountable abelian subgroup.
+The proofs are quite different in finite characteristic and in characteristic zero, but are connected by so-called sum functions.